 - 1. Navigate to Reportnet 3 and click on the "Login" button at the top right, - 2.
-You will be redirected to authenticate using EU login, - 3.
+You will be redirected to authenticate using EU login, with a multi-factor authentication system (MFA), - 3.
 With a successful login you will be redirected back to Reportnet 3, - 4.
 You will see the dataflows you have authorisation to access.